< Go to Avalanche Airbag

 Cons: Small volumne, can't fit bigger shovels or probes.

-The ABS Powder 15 is a well-riding, more versatile pack than its 15L volume might indicate.
+The ABS Powder 15 is a well-riding and more versatile pack than its 15L volume might indicate.
 It is not only good for heli, cat and side-country skiing but also a completely viable daypack as long as the tours weren't too technical, long or complex.
 Unlike the ABS Vario series, the Powder line is produced in only two volumes, 15L and 5L, limiting their applications, and only comes in one frame size.
-The tradeoff is that it is almost 1.5 pounds lighter than our OutdoorGearLab top pick, the Vario 30.
-The Powder 15 was one of our top picks for its performance on the down.
-It uses the same ABS twin bag system that was our top pick.
+The tradeoff is that it is almost 1.5 pounds lighter than our OutdoorGearLab top pick, the Black Diamond Halo 28 or slightly smaller volume Black Diamond Pilot 11.
+The Powder 15 was one of our top performers for its performance on the down.

 The ABS airbag technology was our favorite.
 It is the only system we tested to use two airbags instead of the more common single bag, not only to give the user a certain level of redundancy in case one doesn't inflate one is punctured, but to also give you 170L of volume, the most of any airbag available.
 ABS claims that by having the airbags on the sides instead of near the head it helps keep your body in a horizontal position when the avalanche hits you, preventing you from sinking back into the snow.
 This claim was based on a study from the University of Chicago and their own studies, a claim that is sometimes disputed.
 When compared to our second favorite airbag system, the Mammut PAS (Protection Airbag system), with the ABS inflated you can still see all around you, offering the possibility of moving off the avalanche.